ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-06-02-time-tracking-systems-overview.md

 **Performance**
 There are delays in performance when generating reports with charts.

-**Author’s comments**
+**Author's comments**
 The application works primarily as a tool for personnel monitoring, and secondly, as a time-tracker.

 #### Conclusion

-Obviously, there are many other time-tracking tools that we haven’t covered.
+Obviously, there are many other time-tracking tools that we haven't covered.
 But we hope our review will give you a general understanding of what is available on the market today, and which criteria to take into account when choosing a suitable solution for your needs.

 ***Have something to add?
 Feel free to share your thoughts in the comments box below!***